 The process is similar to Star Alliance, once you know what your options are (from your gauging of credit card point transfer options and/or your miles accounts), start by checking the cost of your trip within the Alliance to see which airline has the highest value, again using Great Circle Mapper to establish the distance flown, and then checking the airline charts.

 Check how many points you need in the OneWorld Award Charts

 Cathay: Note that you have two separate tables depending on whether you are flying with Cathay only, partly, or entirely with partner airlines.

-Once you’ve identified the best value, we’ve found American Airline’s search engine to be the most useful, it reflects all the availability of the OneWorld alliance.
+Once you’ve identified the best value, we’ve found American Airline’s search engine to be the most useful, it reflects all the availability of the Oneworld alliance.
 Once there, simply enter your trip, tick the Redeem miles box and remember that one-way is easier to start.
-You’ll be given some options but it’s always a good idea to click Calendar view, entering the number of stops based on the route found, and then choosing Business/First in the drop-down for comparison with other dates.
+You’ll be given some options but it’s always a good idea to click Calendar view, enter the number of stops based on the route found, and then choosing Business/First in the drop-down for comparison with other dates.

-Emirates and Virgin Atlantic, our independant airlines
+Emirates and Virgin Atlantic, our independent airlines

 We’ve now considered the three global airline alliances, but there are two more places to look before we make our final choice, and those are of course Emirates and Virgin Atlantic, our two independent Blue Chip airlines.

 Since we are looking at single airlines in these cases (albeit with partners) rather than an alliance, finding award redemptions with Emirates and Virgin Atlantic are a relatively straight forward affair.

 For redemptions on partner airlines on the other hand, Emirates does publish award charts.
 Each partner airline has its own award chart, which can be accessed along with all the information you’ll need, in this very easy-to-use online tool that Emirates has created.